 Heat emergencies are health crises caused by exposure to hot weather and sun.
 Heat emergencies have three stages: heat cramps, heat exhaustion, and heatstroke.
-All three stages are serious.
-If left untreated, the first two stages can lead to heatstroke, the most serious of all.
+All three stages of heat emergency are serious.

 Call 911 or go to the emergency room if heat illness is causing vomiting, seizures, or unconsciousness.

 Heat cramps are the first stage of heat emergency.
-They usually happen in people who have been physically active in the heat.
-But they can also occur in people who have not been active.
+They usually happen when you’ve been physically active in the heat, but they can also occur if you haven’t been active.

 Heat cramps are especially likely in the elderly or small children, overweight people, and people who have been drinking alcohol.
-The signs of heat cramps are muscle pain and tightness.
+Muscle pain and tightness are symptoms of heat cramps.

-In heatstroke, all the signs and symptoms of heat exhaustion may be present, plus:
+With heatstroke, all the symptoms of heat exhaustion may be present, plus:

-Sweating may or may not be present in heatstroke.
-The Red Cross notes that a person who is experiencing heatstroke might have skin that feels very dry from dehydration (Red Cross, 2007).
+Sweating may be present in heatstroke.
+A person who is experiencing heatstroke might have very dry skin from dehydration.

 Heat emergencies usually occur when someone has exercised too much in hot weather.
 Being confined or trapped in a place that heats up, such as a car, is also a cause of heat emergencies.

-According to Eric Klinenberg, author of Heat Wave: A Social Autopsy of Disaster (a study of 739 heat-related deaths in Chicago in 1995), elderly Chicagoans who lived alone yet made daily connections with their friends and families were much more likely to avoid a fatal heat emergency (Klinenberg, 2002).
+A study of 739 heat-related deaths in Chicago in 1995 found that older adults who lived alone but made daily connections with their friends and families were much more likely to avoid a fatal heat emergency.

-If you know someone who is elderly, and your area is experiencing high temperatures, make sure to check on that person regularly, and offer to help him or her escape the heat if you can.
+If your area is experiencing high temperatures, make sure to regularly check on older adults and offer to help them escape the heat if you can.

 Children are especially vulnerable to heat emergencies.
-If they are playing in the heat, they might be having so much fun that they don’t recognize the warning signs.
-Check on children frequently in hot weather, and make sure they are offered plenty to drink.
+If they’re playing in hot weather, they might be having so much fun, they don’t recognize the warning signs.
+Check on children frequently and make sure they have plenty of water.

-A surprising number of children die from heat-related illnesses each year because they are left in cars or in other vehicles, such as school buses.
-Never leave children alone in a car, even if you think it is not hot enough for them to be harmed.
+Children can also die from heat-related illnesses when they’re left in cars or other vehicles, such as school buses.
+Never leave a child alone in a car — even if you think it’s not hot enough for them to be harmed.
 Always check a bus or carpool to make sure no one is left behind.

 Heatstroke is a life-threatening emergency.
 Call 911 or go to an emergency room immediately.
 In the meantime:

-The best way to avoid a heat emergency is to stay in the shade or in a ventilated, air-conditioned area during the hottest part of the day.
-This is usually between 2:00 p.m. and 5:00 p.m. in the afternoon.
+The best way to avoid a heat emergency is to stay in the shade or in a ventilated, air-conditioned area during the hottest parts of the day.

-If you have to be outside during those times, take these precautions:
+If you have to be outside during those times, take precautions.
+For example:

-Help others prevent a heat emergency by checking frequently on the elderly and children.
+Help prevent a heat emergency in others by checking frequently on older adults and children.

 Written by: Elea Carey